Canvas - Requesting Access for External Users

 - Users will have 7 days to accept the Manifest invitation.
 Detailed instructions, including screenshots of what users will see, can be found at Manifest - Respond to Email Invitations for New NetIDs (Manifest, SpecPop).

 - If users have an existing UW-Madison NetID, they can indicate this in the invitation process.
 Their NetID will then become eligible to access Canvas.

 - If users do not have a UW-Madison NetID, the invitation process will generate a Canvas-eligible NetID for them.

 - If users do not know if they have a UW-Madison NetID or do not remember their NetID credentials, they are encouraged to contact the DoIT Help Desk for assistance recovering their NetID.
 They can then proceed with the invitation process as a appropriate.

-- After the user receives their new NetID or updates their old NetID, they will need to wait up to 24 hours for Canvas access.
-Canvas pulls in updated NetID data in an overnight process.
+- After the user receives their new NetID, they will need to wait up to 24 hours for Canvas access.
+(Canvas pulls in updated NetID data in an overnight process.)

-- After users receive Canvas access, you can add them to you course following standard procedures.
-See Canvas - Adding people to a Canvas course (UW-Madison).
+- After users receive Canvas access, you can enroll them into your course.
+See Canvas - Adding People to a Canvas Course.

 - To set up a Manifest group, follow the instructions at Manifest - Creating Manifest Groups to Invite People to Create Identities (Group Owners).

 - IMPORTANT!
 After your group has been created it must be connected to Canvas.
 Otherwise, the user accounts will not show up in Canvas.
 To do this, find the path of your Manifest group by logging in at https://manifest.services.wisc.edu/Groups and clicking the Details button next to the name of your group.
 The path will be printed under the name of your group.